guettli/scrum/README.md

 Since the scrum team exists to do what the product team wants, it does not make sense that the scrum team invents a written "Sprint Goal" for each sprint.
 Quarterly goals by the product teams are enough.

+It would be nice to have a common sprint goal.
+Since we are all social beings, it gives us a warm feeling inside.
+I think that is one major feature why a lot of people want to do scrum.

+In the past people did hunting and collecting in groups.

+Then they got farmers.
+Still working in groups.

+Then came the industrial revolution and now one person works on one small puzzle piece.
+In many cases the single person doing his work can't even see the big picture.

+Now here is scrum: Let's go hunting again, like we played when we were kids!
+This feels great....

+That's why I wrote above text: I want to disillusion you.
+If you think about starting Scrum, be aware of the fact that there won't be a common sprint goal in most cases.

 # A sprint is a less than short-term

 Maybe I am blind, but up to now I could not find information in the scrum guide about the long term planning.